 The investment advisor to a retirement plan should be free from any real (or perceived) conflicts of interest.
 QP Consulting’s founder worked in prior jobs on behalf of the vendors.
 In these roles, he was able to see the many conflicts that come into play in the brokerage world and the vendor world.
 There are obvious conflicts like recommending an affiliates investment manager or trust company that most plan sponsors can easily see.
 What is more difficult to vet are the undisclosed shelf space arrangements, exclusive sales agreements, and soft dollar revenue sharing or bonus compensation programs that brokerage firms and vendor firms participate in.
-Being completely indepedent from these influences allows QP Consulting to provide unbiased advice that is free from outside influences.
+QP Consulting can help plan sponsors and investors navigate this maze to provide a solution that works for you and your employees.

 With Fiduciary being the industry buzz word of the day, it is very difficult for Plan Sponsors to analyze the many shades of gray that are being marketed.
 Some provide little protection while a limited few actually help to reduce Plan Fiduciaries liability.
 QP Consulting can be engaged as either an ERISA 3(21) fiduciary or ERISA 3(38) investment manager.
 While the appropriate arrangement depends on the client and their needs, many prospective clients we meet with are not served in either capacity today.
 If you do not have a contract with your advisor, you are not being properly served.
 If you have a contract with exclusionary language that simply provides fiduciary guidance, you are also likely not being served.
 We can go beyond guidance and provide tangible advice that can help you significantly reduce your fiduciary liability.